jazzband/sorl-thumbnail/docs/operation.rst

-The ``sorl.thumbnail.delete`` method always deletes the input files thumbnail Key Value Store referances as well as thumbnail files.
+The ``sorl.thumbnail.delete`` method always deletes the input files thumbnail Key Value Store references as well as thumbnail files.
 You can use this method on thumbnails as well as source files.
 Alternatively if you have **deleted** a file you can use the management command :ref:`thumbnail-cleanup`.
 Deleting an image using the ``sorl.thumbnail.ImageField`` will notify the |kvstore| to